LewisN3142/N-Body-Gravity/README.md

  - The `accelerationMode` parameter allows the user to choose between two means of computing the acceleration of the objects, namely `"naive"` and `"bh"`.
 The default value is the string `"naive"`, which causes the code to compute the acceleration of each object explicitly using nested for loops at time complexity `O(n^2)`.
 The value `"bh"` causes the script to compute the acceleration using the Barnes--Hut approximation algorithm, which, given an accelerating object and several source objects, groups source objects which are far away together, representing their contribution to the acceleration of the accelerating object by that of a hypothetical object with their total mass, situated at their center of mass.

  -  The `dropDuplicates` parameter is a boolean, which, when set to `1`, removes duplicate objects from the input data.
 Note that if the objects are in the same position but have different masses, the code will still execute regardless of the value of `dropDuplicates`, but will also print a warning to console with the position at which the two objects coincide.
+The default value is `1`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>